sahumphreys/sahumphreys.github.io/_gcse/algorithms/02_describing_an_algorithm.md

 Structured English is a high-level description language that uses natural language constructs to represent the logic of a process or algorithm.

 It is some step removed from the code used for a programming language.
-It is intended for humans to read who may not gbe familiar with the syntax or forms used in a formal programming language such as Python.
+It is intended for humans to read who may not be familiar with the syntax or forms used in a formal programming language such as Python.

 For GCSE Computer Science we need to be familiar with a more stylised form known as **pseudocode** and how **flowcharts** can also be used to describe an algorithm.
 Both [AQA](/docs/AQA-8525-NG-PC.pdf) and [OCR](/docs/202654-pseudocode-guide.pdf) have their own versions of pseudocode and require students to express their answers to any questions requiring an algorithm using their version of pseudocode.